Snacks and wine at Lil Sis

 No two ways about it, Sydney's wine bar scene is flourishing.
 Full to the brim.
 Spilling over.
 A decade ago, there were only a handful of wine bars.
 Now?
 They're all over town.
 And we're here to happily drink them up.
 What's more, these slick haunts are also some of the best spots in Sydney to grab a nice dinner with friends.

-It makes no difference whether you're a novice or an expert, fancy something natural or classic, old world or new, or whether you want to spend moderately or extravagantly, Time Out Sydney's critics, including Food & Drink Editor Avril Treasure, have curated this list for every palate, at every price point.
+It makes no difference whether you're a novice or an expert, fancy something natural or classic, old world or new, or whether you want to spend moderately or extravagantly, Time Out Sydney's writers, including Food & Drink Editor Avril Treasure, have curated this list for every palate, at every price point.
 Bottoms up.

 Can't get enough of that boozy stuff?
 Check out the absolute best bars in Sydney here.